GautierArcin/mw-hackaton-2023/README.md

-# AI Generated SSG website
+# AI Generated static website

 This project has been done in three days as a part of the Meltwater 2023 hackaton in order to explore the combinaison of Static Site generation and AI.